OpenBioMaps/documentation/official_docs/en/api.rst

 API handlers:
 -------------
-Authentication handler (oauth):
+Authentication handler (OAUTH):

 /oatuh/token.php: Authentication

-Authentication based interface (pds):
+Authentication-based interface (PDS):

 /projects/*API_VERSION*/*projectname*/pds.php: Data retrieval, Data push, Settings update

-Non authenticated requests (web):
+Non-authenticated requests (web):

 /projects/*projectname*/index.php

 PDS API version:
 ................
 Example: http://openbiomaps.org/projects/dead_animals/v2.1/pds.php
-The default version setting (if the version string missing from the URL) is 1.1., which compatible with the 2.0 and backward compatible with the 1.0.
+The default version setting (if the version string missing from the URL) is 1.1., which is compatible with 2.0 and backward compatible with 1.0.

 OAUTH
 -----------
 An oauth2 implementation based on ttps://bshaffer.github.io/oauth2-server-php-docs/.
-OAUTH used in the web interface and in the PDS as well.
+OAUTH is used in the web interface and in the PDS as well.

 Variables
 .........
 grant_type:     password
-username:       a rergistered email address
+username:       a registered email address
 password:       password string
-scope:          list of requested scope access in the autenticated session
+scope:          list of requested scope access in the authenticated session
 access_token:   a valid access token

-html authentication of clients is nesessary
+HTML authentication of clients is necessary

-Available clients are mobile,R,web
+Available clients are mobile, R, web

 PDS